This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

-To wrap things up, let me quickly summarize my recommendations for the best adjustable benches for home gym owners.
-My choices are based on a holistic assessment of each bench's specs and features relative to its price.
+To wrap things up, let me quickly summarize my recommendations for the best adjustable weight benches for home gym owners.
+My choices are based on a holistic assessment of each bench’s specs and features relative to its price.

 The Best FID Bench Is…

-My #1 pick for the best FID adjustable bench is the Rep AB-5000 Zero Gap Adjustable Bench.
-In fact, it's my #1 overall pick for any type of adjustable bench, FID or flat to incline.
+My #1 pick for the best FID adjustable weight bench is the Rep AB-5000 Zero Gap Adjustable Bench.
+In fact, it’s my #1 overall pick for best adjustable weight bench of any type, FID or flat to incline.

 It nails everything: construction quality, weight capacity, stability, back pad width, multiple decline angles, and a patent-pending sliding seat for a no-gap experience at every angle.

 My runner-up for best FID bench goes to the Ironmaster Super Bench Pro.
 This bench addressed all the major complaints people had about the original Super Bench, discussed earlier.

 There’s still some room for improvement with the Super Bench Pro (back pad could be wider; higher capacity on incline would be ideal).
 But there’s a lot more to like about it than to criticize.